jitpack/jitpack.io/BUILDING.md

     mvn install -DskipTests

 to build and publish Maven projects.
+If your project requires a specific Maven version then you can use the [Maven Wrapper](https://github.com/takari/maven-wrapper).
+In that case JitPack will run:

+    ./mvnw install -DskipTests

 ### Example projects